RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Related Work

 \section{Related Work}

 \textbf{Counterfactual Explanation Techniques.} A significant body of literature exists on CF explanation techniques, which focuses on generating recourses that lead to different (and often more preferable) predicted outcomes \citep{wachter2017counterfactual, verma2020counterfactual, karimi2020survey}.
-We categorize prior work on CF techniques into \emph{non-parametric methods} \citep{wachter2017counterfactual, ustun2019actionable, mothilal2020explaining, van2019interpretable, karimi2021algorithmic, upadhyay2021towards}, which aim to find CF explanations without involving parameterized models, and \emph{parametric methods} \citep{pawelczyk2020learning, yang2021model, mahajan2019preserving, guo2021counternet}, which adopt parametric models (e.g., a neural network model) to generate CF explanations.
+We categorize prior work on CF explanation techniques into \emph{non-parametric methods} \citep{wachter2017counterfactual, ustun2019actionable, mothilal2020explaining, van2019interpretable, karimi2021algorithmic, upadhyay2021towards,verma2020counterfactual,karimi2020survey}, which aim to find recourses without involving parameterized models, and \emph{parametric methods} \citep{pawelczyk2020learning, yang2021model, mahajan2019preserving, guo2021counternet}, which adopt parametric models (e.g., a neural network model) to generate recourses.
 In particular, our work is most closely related to CounterNet \citep{guo2021counternet}, which unlike post-hoc methods, jointly trains the predictive model and a CF explanation generator.
-However, CounterNet does not optimize for the model shift problem, whereas we devise a novel adversarial training approach in RoCourseNet to ensure generating robust recourses.
+This joint-training procedure leads to significantly better alignment between the generated predictions and corresponding CF explanations. \emph{However, all aforementioned CF explanation techniques (including CounterNet) do not optimize for robustness against adversarial model shifts.
+In contrast, we devise a novel tri-level adversarial training approach to ensure the robustness of CF explanations generated by RoCourseNet.}.\\

-\textbf{Robustness in Counterfactual Explanations.} We divide prior work on robustness of CF explanations into two categories: (i) ensuring robustness to small perturbations in the feature space of generated CF explanations; (ii) ensuring robustness to shifts in the target predictive model.
-In the first category, \citet{pawelczyk2022algorithmic} propose methods to ensure the validity of CF explanations when small perturbations in the feature space are added to them. \citet{slack2020fooling} introduce adversarial models to generate fundamentally different recourses with small perturbations to input instances.

-In the second category, \citet{pawelczyk2020counterfactual} introduce the \emph{model multiplicity} problem which studies CF explanations' validity under different ML models that are trained on the \emph{same} data.
-On the other hand, \citet{rawal2020can} discuss the problem of \emph{model shift}, which explores the scenario of shifting models due to distributional shifts in the training data.
-To tackle this problem, \citet{upadhyay2021towards} propose ROAR, a post-hoc method which adopts adversarial training by perturbing the weights of the predictive model.
-However, ROAR is of limited utility because (i) it relies on a locally linear approximation (via LIME \citep{ribeiro2016lime}) to construct a shifted model, and (ii) it fails to explicitly consider the impact of data shifts.
-In contrast, our work addresses these limitations by explicitly considering data shifts for finding an adversarial model without demanding a local linear approximation.